NadavIs56/Skin_Disease_AI/README.md

 <br>

 ##     <p align = "left"> 📚 Dataset </p>
 The dataset for this project consists of a total of 1,952 images.
-These images represent six types of skin lesions, gathered from public dermatologist datasets and self-collected sources.
+These images represent 6 types of skin lesion classes and 1 non-skin lesion class, gathered from public dermatologist datasets and self-collected sources.

 <br>

 ##     <p align = "left"> 🤖 Model </p>
 We utilized the Xception architecture to create our skin lesion diagnosis model.
 Trained on the complete dataset, we enhanced our training with data augmentation for classes with fewer images.
-Our model achieved an impressive 87% accuracy on the test set.
+Our model achieved an impressive 92% accuracy on the test set.
 In addition, we assessed our model using various metrics, including the confusion matrix, accuracy and loss histograms, and a comprehensive classification report.

 <br>